Canop/dys-config/README.md

 ## Usage

 1. Check you're me.
-If you're not me, then you don't want my settings
+If you're not me, then you don't want my settings (you still might want to read them)
 2. Clone the repository with `git clone git@github.com:Canop/dys-config.git`
 3. cd dys-config then `make install`
 4. If you're not me, weep because you just lost all your settings

-## Prerequisites
+## Optional Prerequisites

-* Patine theme for vim: https://github.com/Canop/patine
+* Patine theme for vim: https://github.com/Canop/patine (automatically installed for neovim)
 * GH style markdown to html compiler: https://github.com/joeyespo/grip